bhklab/PredictIO-UV-Dist/data/procdata/README.md

 To ensure consistency across datasets with varying annotation styles:

-- Treatments such as `"anti-PD-1"`, `"anti-PD-L1"`, or `"anti-PD-1/anti-PD-L1"` are grouped under:
+- Treatments such as `anti-PD-1`, `anti-PD-L1`, or `anti-PD-1/anti-PD-L1` are grouped under:
   ```
   PD-(L)1 or PD-1/PD-L1
   ```

-- Combination therapies involving both PD-(L)1 and CTLA4 (typically containing the keyword `"combo"`) are categorized as:
+- Combination therapies involving both PD-(L)1 and CTLA4 (typically containing the keyword `combo`) are categorized as:
   ```
   IO+combo
   ```